On Khortitsa found the sword of Prince Svyatoslav

 Near the island of Khortytsya, according to ancient chronicles, in 972 there was a fight with the troops of Prince Svyatoslav Pechenegs.
 "In 1928, during construction on former DnieproGES Dnieper rapids were found five swords of ancient warriors, lost during the war," - said the scientist.

-Festival of St. Nicholas in Kiev Read more
+Festival of cheese and wine in Lviv Read more

 United Nations Headquarters in Geneva open for tourists Read more

 Aeroflot planes to allocate the necessary number of Biblio Globus Read more

 In Spain we are going to eliminate alcohol from the system of All Inclusive Read more